 Oil Slick Hair

-Choosing a Shade: The trick is to ask for colors that compliment your base hair color and skin tone.
+Choosing a shade: The trick is to ask for colors that complement your base hair color and skin tone.
 “You should ask for your colorist for jewel colors highlighted in your hair,” suggests Francis.

-Goes Great With: Dark hair.
+Goes great with: Dark hair.
 “This trend actually works better for darker hair to help amplify the darkness that it actually has,” says Francis.
 “The shadows the dark hair creates to help the added color make for richness in the hair.”

-Similar Shades: Rainbow and jewel-tone highlights
+Similar shades: Rainbow and jewel-tone highlights

 Price: While it varies based on the salon you go to, you can expect to spend between $100 and $300 to achieve this colorful hair look.